chimericdream/worldofpannotia.com/src/_epic_prestige_classes/guardian-paramount.md

       - name: "Protective Aura"
         type: "Sp"
         desc: |
           Starting at 3rd level, the guardian paramount can use a special form of {% spell_link shield-other %} once per day, plus one additional time per day every three levels thereafter.
-When a guardian paramount creates a _protective aura_ , the transferred wounds are dealt to the guardian paramount as subdual damage, not normal damage, as with the _shield other_ spell.
+When a guardian paramount creates a _protective aura_ , the transferred wounds are dealt to the guardian paramount as subdual damage, not normal damage, as with the {% spell_link shield-other %} spell.
 Otherwise, the guardian paramount's _protective aura_ functions like the {% spell_link shield-other %} spell cast by an 8th-level cleric.
       - name: "Adjust Probability"
         type: "Ex"
         desc: |